Priority-FCFS scheduling with SLO-class-based priority in a 4-instance cluster

 - On the next step, the scheduler reorders the full queue including the preempted request.

 This means preempted requests get implicit priority over fresh arrivals in FCFS mode.
-With priority-fcfs + slo-based, the preempted request's age still determines its position relative to other waiting requests.
+With priority-fcfs and mixed SLO classes, the preempted request's static priority determines its position relative to other waiting requests.

 When to Use Which¶